 Final course grades are composed of several components.
-Half of the final grade (50%) consists of a final exam, and the remaining depends on the presentation and discussion of business cases in the six seminars scheduled during the course.
-A fifth of the final grade (20%) consists on the student's presentation of one business case in one of the seminars, and the remaining (up to 30%, see below) is given by the student's active participation in the discussion of the remaining five business cases.
+Half of the final grade always consists of a final exam (50% or more), and the other half (up to 50%) depends on a presentation and participation in the six seminars scheduled during the course.
+One part of the seminar grade (up to 20%) consists on the student's presentation of one business case in one of the seminars, and the remaining (up to 30%) is given by the student's active participation in the discussion of the remaining business cases.